in28minutes/in28minutes.com/_posts/2017-10-11-spring-boot-master-class.md

 Spring Boot makes it easy to create stand-alone, production-grade Spring based Applications that you can “just run”.
 Most Spring Boot applications need very little Spring configuration.

-In this course, you will learn the cool things about Spring Boot and Spring Boot Starter Projects.
+> In this course, you will learn the cool things about Spring Boot and Spring Boot Starter Projects.

 We will develop
 - A web application to manage your todos
 - A basic REST Service to manage questions of a survey

-You will learn about Spring Boot step by step - in more than 90 steps.
 This course would be a perfect first step as an introduction to Spring Boot.

+> You will learn about Spring Boot step by step - in more than 90 steps.

 Here is a quick overview of different sections of the course:
 - Introduction to Spring in 10 Steps
-- Introduction to the power of Spring Boot in 10 Steps
 - Develop a Todo Management Web Application in 30 Steps
 - Introduction to Unit Testing with JUnit in 5 Steps
 - Introduction to Mocking with Mockito in 5 Steps